 We do not use your personal data for automated decision-making, including profiling.

-Every data subject has the right to access personal data and obtain information on it (Article 15 GDPR), the right to rectification of data (Article 16 GDPR), the right to deletion of data (Article 17 GDPR), the right to restriction of processing (Article 18 GDPR), and the right to data portability (Article 20 GDPR).
-You can get in touch with us using the contact data specified in Section 1 “Responsibility for data processing and contact data” to exercise the above rights.
+Every data subject has the right to information under Art.
+15 GDPR, the right to rectification under Art.
+16 GDPR, the right to erasure under Art.
+17 GDPR, the right to restriction of processing under Art.
+18 GDPR and the right to data portability under Art.
+20 GDPR.
+In order to exercise the aforementioned rights, you can contact us as stated in section 1 (Responsibility for data processing and contact details).

-You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on Article 6 paragraph 1 point (f) GDPR (data processing based on a weighing of legitimate interests), including any profiling based on those provisions within the meaning of Article 4 No. 4 GDPR.
-If you object, we will no longer process the personal data concerning you unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.
+You have the right, for reasons arising from your particular situation, to object at any time to the processing of personal data related to you, which is based on Art.
+6 Subs.
+1 Sentence 1 lit. e and Art.
+6 Subs.
+1 Sentence 1 lit. f GDPR (data processing on the basis of legitimate interest), to insert this also applies to any profiling based on this provision within the meaning of Article 4 No. 4 GDPR.
+If you file an objection, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for processing that outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

-If we process your personal data for direct marketing purposes, you have the right to object at any time to processing of personal data concerning you for such marketing.
-If you object to processing for direct marketing purposes, we will no longer process your personal data for such purposes.
+If we process your personal data for the purpose of direct marketing, you have the right to object at any time to the processing of your personal data for the purpose of such marketing.
+If you object to the processing for direct marketing purposes, we will no longer process your personal data for these purposes.

-Your objection can be submitted without using a special form and should be sent to us using the contact data specified in Section 1 “Responsibility for data processing and contact data”.
-You will not incur any costs other than the basic costs of transmission for that.
+The objection can be made in any form and should be addressed to the contacts stated in section 1 (Responsibility for data processing and contact details).
+You will not bear any costs other than the transmission costs according to the basic tariff.

-Please send your revocation to us using the contact data specified in Section 1 “Responsibility for data processing and contact data”.
+Please address the revocation of consent to the contacts specified in section 1 (Responsibility for data processing and contact details).

-10. Right to lodge complaints with the supervisory authority
+10. Right to complain to the supervisory authority